Lithobates catesbeianus

 Reproduction

-Bullfrogs begin to breed in wetlands, ponds, and shallow lakes between age four and eight.
-They breed later in the year than many other frogs.
-A female bullfrog may lay 2,000 to 25,000 eggs on the surface of the water after mating.
-It takes two years for bullfrog tadpoles to develop legs and emerge from the water and three additional years to reach maturity.
+Bullfrogs begin to breed in wetlands, ponds, and shallow lakes between age two to five.
+They breed later in the year than many other frogs, typically calling in June into July.
+A female bullfrog may lay 2,000 to 25,000 eggs in a film on the surface of the water.
+It takes two to three years for bullfrog tadpoles to develop legs and emerge from the water and two to five additional years to reach maturity.

 Food